bomberstudios/fireworks/README.markdown

   Duplicates the current page at the end of the page list.

+- **Numberize**  (No shortcut)

+  Adds a number in front of the page name, according to its order in the page panel.
+If you reorder your pages, run this command again to have them renumbered.

 - **Pages to Frames**  (No shortcut)

   A command that copies all your pages to frames on a new scratch page.